e-thab/e-thab.github.io/docs/z_about.markdown

 Hello, my name is Ethan.
 Welcome to my incredible website. :^)

-Browse around using the tabs above
+Browse around using the tabs above to check out some of my equally incredible projects.

 Originally from Raleigh, I attended 2 years at Wake Tech before moving to Wilmington to study film at UNCW.